-- Ensuring the strategic direction of the school is clear and reviewed annually; - Holding the Headteacher to account for the performance of the school and its pupils, and the performance management of staff; - Review of the impact of the school's use of specific grant funding.
-For example, ensure Coronavirus (Covid-19) catch-up premium, PE and Sports premium and pupil premium strategy and review statements are on the website, effective and meet requirements; - Monitor the school's fulfilment of its statutory duties under the Equality Act 2010 and check safeguarding responsibilities are fully met including those related to the 'Prevent' duty; - Consider how successfully the school are involving parents/carers and other professionals in deciding how best to support pupils.
+- Ensuring the strategic direction of the school is clear and reviewed annually; - Holding the Headteacher to account for the performance of the school and its pupils, and the performance management of staff; - Review the impact of the school's use of specific grant funding under delegation from the Board of Directors; - Monitor the school's fulfilment of its statutory duties under the Equality Act 2010 and check safeguarding responsibilities are fully met including those related to the 'Prevent' duty; - Consider how successfully the school are involving parents/carers and other professionals in deciding how best to support pupils.

 The LGBs are comprised of the Chair, who is appointed by the Trust Board, the Headteacher, two elected parent members, one elected staff member and up to seven additional members appointed by the Board.
-Each LGB meets six times per year, once every half term.
+Each LGB meets six times per year, once every half term